Frequently Asked Questions

 Purchase Contract: If your purchase contract has any special instructions please bring that to our attention.
 We use standard verbiage for late fees if not specified otherwise.
 Include any other fees or escrow specifics with this submission.

 Note* We cannot go back in and add fees or other figures once we have certified Ability to re-pay.
-It’s important that all necessary figures be given at time of submission.
+It’s important that all necessary figures be given at the time of submission. ***Once the borrower has e-signed the docs, we cannot make any other changes to them.

-Please specify who the lender/seller should be on the documents.
-Also, if there might be confusion about who the investor is vs. agent, please clarify so that the paperwork will be correct.
+Parties: Please specify who the lender/seller should be on the documents.
+Also, if there might be confusion about who the investor is vs. the agent, please clarify so that the paperwork will be correct.
+Please indicate who to invoice, company name, e-mail, and point of contact.

-If you want to use a certain Title company, please give us their info.
+If you want to use a certain Title company, please give us their name.

-We call these re-submissions and we will invoice an additional $125.00 to work them.
-Typically, a resubmission is when we have worked a file and had to disapprove it, and later the investor changes borrowers, or substantially changes the terms of the deal.
+We call these re-submissions and we will invoice an additional $125.00 to rework them.
+Typically, a re-submission is when we have worked a file and had to disapprove it, and later the investor changes borrowers or substantially changes the terms of the deal.
 In these cases, we must essentially delete everything in the original loan and re-build the loan in order to re-calculate DTI and Residual income.

 Another instance when a re-submission might be requested would be for a note originator selling the note at closing and the new note purchaser asking for substantial changes to the underwriting file.
-In these scenarios, we will invoice $125.00 and then, once collected, we will rebuild the underwriting file for the new purchaser.
+In these scenarios, we will invoice $125.00, and then, once collected, we will rebuild the underwriting file for the new purchaser on a case-by-case basis.